 Verdon Gorge Facts

-- The absolutely breathtaking Verdon Gorge routinely ranks among the most splendid and beautiful such locations in its area.
+- First of all, the absolutely breathtaking Verdon Gorge easily stands out from many technically similar geological features for its great beauty.
+In point of fact, due to that same natural wonder, it also routinely ranks among the most splendid and beautiful such locations in its area.

-- Its most defining, and unforgettable, characteristic remains the startlingly turquoise-blue coloring of the water that flows through it.
+- Further, the hauntingly magnificent work of Nature easily earns this distinction for several reasons.
+But, the most defining, and unforgettable, characteristic of this particular canyon remains the startlingly turquoise-blue coloring of the water that flows through the site.

-- Indeed, this gorgeous color for which the site remains best-known serves as the source of the name of this remarkable geological feature.
+- Indeed, this gorgeous color lends itself quite easily to poetic and artistic descriptions of the site.
+In addition, this hue for which the site remains best-known also serves another purpose.
+That’s because it represents the source of the name of this remarkable geological feature.

 Verdon Gorge Physical Description

-The mesmerizing Verdon Gorge not only boasts great beauty but it also represents a comparatively long feature of its type.
+Perhaps most notably, the mesmerizing Verdon Gorge markedly separates itself from similar features around the world.
+This holds true due to the fact that it not only boasts great beauty, but it also represents a comparatively long feature of its type.

-This magnificent site has an overall length of about 15.5 m (25 km).
-In places, it also displays an incredibly impressive depth of roughly 2,300 ft (700 m).
+This occurs as a consequence of the fact that this magnificent site has an overall length measuring about 15.5 m (25 km).
+Furthermore, in places, the gorgeous canyon also displays an incredibly impressive depth of roughly 2,300 ft (700 m).

-The walls along its length primarily consist of relatively soft limestone, the slow erosion of which serves to enhance the natural color.
+In addition, its own geological structure aids in the coloring of the water that flows through it.
+That’s because the walls along its length primarily consist of relatively soft limestone.
+The slow erosion of these serves to enhance the natural color.

-At its end, this remarkable example of the beauty of Nature flows into a man-made lake, near the community of Sainte-Croix-du-Verdon.
+Also, the magnificent site holds yet another attraction for visitors.
+At its end, this remarkable example of the beauty of Nature flows into a man-made lake.
+This addition to the work of Nature sits near the French community of Sainte-Croix-du-Verdon.

 Verdon Gorge Formation, History, and Uses

-The truly magnificent Verdon Gorge began its formation more than 200 million years ago, during the earth’s Triassic Period.
+The truly magnificent Verdon Gorge began its formation long ago, long before mankind came onto the scene to remark on it.
+That holds true due to the fact that it formed more than 200 million years ago, during the earth’s Triassic Period.

-It remains unclear when mankind first discovered it.
-However, the first recorded mention of it occurred in the year 1782.
-By the mid-1800’s it featured prominently in tour guides of the day.
+Quite unfortunately, it also remains unclear when mankind first discovered the wondrous site.
+However, the first recorded mention of the beautiful gorge occurred in the year 1782.
+Further, by the mid-1800’s it featured prominently in tour guides of the day.

-This remarkable gorge also serves as a source of power for the region.
+This remarkable gorge also aids mankind in ways other than pleasing the eye.
+The location now serves as a source of renewable electric power for the region.
 A total of 5 hydroelectric dams have been constructed in various parts of the gorge.

-In addition, it understandably now represents an extremely popular location for such activities as hiking along its banks and kayaking its gorgeous length.
+In addition, the stunning natural gorge understandably now represents an extremely popular destination for both locals and tourists alike.
+Many people come for such activities as hiking along its banks and kayaking its gorgeous length.

-Also, rock-climbers are drawn to the more than 1,500 routes the astounding walls of the Verdon Gorge offer to the adventurous.
+Also, the nature of the awesome canyon present one more feature to attract visitors.
+Each year, vast numbers of rock-climbers are drawn to the more than 1,500 routes the astounding walls of the Verdon Gorge offer to the adventurous.